 My assumption is that you have prepared research papers in the past.
-If you have never written a term paper, you should meet with me to avoid a disappointing grade.
+If you have never written a term paper, it may be wise for us to have a conversation so that you not be disappointed with your grade.
 As the detailed instructions for paper preparation should indicate, I have high expectations and those expectations influence my grading.